A note on critical intersections of classical and Schatten $p$-balls: Introduction

 with $\vol_n(\bp)^{1/n}$ being the volume radius.
-The following result has been shown by Schechtman and Schmuckenschläger in \cite{SS91} in the non-critical case $t\neq \tc_{p,q}$ and in the critical case $t=\tc_{p,q}$ by Schmuckenschläger in \cite{Sch98} (for $p=\infty$) and \cite{Sch01} (for $p<\infty$).
+The following result has been shown in the non-critical case $t\neq \tc_{p,q}$ by Schechtman and Schmuckenschläger in \cite{SS91} and in the critical case $t=\tc_{p,q}$ by Schmuckenschläger in \cite{Sch98} (for $p=\infty$) and \cite{Sch01} (for $p<\infty$), both building on a probabilistic approach to $\ell_p$-balls independently developed in \cite{RR91} and \cite{SZ90}.
 A streamlined modern proof together with a multivariate extension has been given in \cite{KPT19}.
 There are also closely related further results in this direction with respect to other families of norms and convex sets.
 For example, there are results for the simplex \cite{BKP+20}, mixed-norm balls \cite{JKP22}, $\ell_p$-ellipsoids \cite{JP21}, Orlicz balls \cite{KP21} and Lorentz balls \cite{KPS23}.
 We also refer to the survey article \cite{PTT19}.

 \begin{proposition}[Schechtman/Schmuckenschl\"ager] Let $1\leq p\le \infty$ and $1\le q<\infty$ be such that $p\neq q$.
 Then there exists a constant $\tc_{p,q}\in (0,\infty)$ only depending on $p$ and $q$ such that